mobinasri/flagger/README.md

 ## Evaluating dual/diploid assemblies with HMM-Flagger

-### ***Note: HMM-Flagger is an HMM-based version of Flagger, offering improved functionality and performance.
+### ***Note: HMM-Flagger is an HMM-based version of Flagger, offering faster execution and higher prediction accuracy.
 It replaces the previous version, Flagger v0.4.0, and is recommended for all users from now on.***
 ### Overview

 HMM-Flagger is a read-mapping-based tool that can detect different types of mis-assemblies in a dual or diploid genome assembly.
 HMM-Flagger recieves the read alignments to a genome assembly, uses Hidden Markov Model to detect anomalies in the read coverage along the assembly and finally partitions the assembly into four classes; erroneous, falsely duplicated, haploid (structurally correct) and collapsed.

 ## Quick Start In Three Steps (Needs a BAM and FASTA file)
+Performing these three steps took less than 15 minutes in our internal tests for a PacBio HiFi bam file with 40x coverage.
+The speed of step 2 is highly dependent on the speed and bandwidth of the storage disk.

 ### 1. Create a whole-genome BED file

 ```